-Our Small Animal Building (SAB) houses numerous species of small birds, reptiles, mammals, amphibians, and spiders.
+Our Small Animal Building (SAB) houses numerous species of small birds, reptiles, mammals, amphibians, and arachnids.

 The SAB has a little something for everyone.
 This building is a must-see for reptile lovers as it is home to more than 30 species of snakes and lizards.
-During the summer months, Aldabra Tortoises and Siamese Crocodiles can be found basking in the sun in the outdoor yard.
-For mammal fanatics, the SAB houses red foxes just outside the western doors.
-Finally, for lovebirds and bird lovers, the SAB is also home to many tropical bird species that are located in the free-flight rainforest.
+During the summer months, Aldabra Tortoises and Siamese Crocodiles can be found basking in the sun in the outdoor yard to the east of the building, and the red foxes just outside to the west of the building.
+For bird lovers, the SAB is home to many tropical bird species that are located in the free-flight rainforest atrium in the center of the SAB.

 Frogs and toads are just the beginning.
 Learn about Utah’s Hogle Zoo’s conservation efforts of local Boreal Toad populations here!